This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - According to the Centers for Disease Control and Prevention (CDC), a flu shot can protect mothers and babies before and after birth.[1]

-Before childbirth, learn as much as you can about the process and steps your hospital and doctor will take.
+Before childbirth, learn as much as possible about the process and steps your hospital and doctor will take.
 Choosing the right doctor and hospital, if possible, is vital to help you feel as comfortable as possible with your medical care.

 Your baby will likely be hooked up to a fetal monitoring device when you go into labor.
-It will allow healthcare professionals to determine if the baby is in distress.[2]
-Try to learn more about fetal monitoring before labor, including how it alerts medical staff if an issue arises.
+It will allow healthcare professionals to determine if the baby has any underlying issues that must be addressed.[2]

 Catching fetal distress in time can potentially help prevent issues, such as oxygen deprivation, which can lead to cerebral palsy.